Chicago Exterior Wall Inspection Compliance Guide

 • Mixed-use developments

-Responsibility for compliance rests with the building owner, even when operations are managed by a property manager or condominium association.
+Compliance responsibility rests with the building owner, even when operations are managed by a property manager or association.
+Owners must ensure inspections are completed and filed within the required timeframe.

 What Gets Inspected